M2000Interpreter/Environment/utf8/dc.bas.utf8.txt

     If ThereIsAPrinter = False Then Exit Sub

-    Dim X As Printer
+    Dim x As Printer
-For Each X In Printers
+For Each x In Printers
-If X.DeviceName = pname And X.Port = Port Then Exit For
+If x.DeviceName = pname And x.Port = Port Then Exit For
-Next X
+Next x
 Dim gp As Long, Td As PRINTER_DEFAULTS
-Call OpenPrinter(X.DeviceName, gp, Td)
+Call OpenPrinter(x.DeviceName, gp, Td)
 If form5iamloaded Then
 Call PrinterProperties(Form5.hWnd, gp)
 Else